hashicorp/field-workshops-vault/docs/slides/multi-cloud/adp/index.md

 * Users or applications request credentials for a specific role from Vault
 * Vault manages the lifecycle of these credentials, automatically deleting them from the database when the TTL expires
 * Auditing is now improved as each application instance has a unique credential

+???
+* As an example, Vault's Database secrets engine supports dynamic generation of short-lived credentials (usernames and passwords) for databases.
+* This avoids storing long-lived or permanent credentials on app servers that can easily be compromised.
+* Short-lived credentials are much more secure since ex-employees and others are very unlikely to know the current values.

 ---
 class: col-2